Finnish submarine Saukko: Winter War

 Saukko, accompanied by several motor torpedo boats, was towed by the gunboat Karjala to Koivisto on 7 December 1939.
 Since hostilities had started before the Finnish Navy had a chance to lay defensive minefields outside their coastal forts, it was hoped that Saukko might be able to accomplish that task.
 A Leningrad-class destroyer and five other Soviet destroyers reached the area on 8 December, and began to shell Finnish positions.
-The slow Saukko was unable to engage the Soviet destroyer group.
-On the following day ice prevented Finnish boats from sortieing against the bombarding Soviet ships, and when the ice was finally broken, half of the air valves on Saukko were frozen, which nearly caused the boat to capsize when it tried to submerge to lay a minefield.
-After these failures the Finnish boats were withdrawn from the area.
+The slow Saukko could not engage the Soviet destroyer group.
+The next day, ice prevented Finnish boats from sortieing against the bombarding Soviet ships.
+When the ice was finally broken, half of the air valves on Saukko were frozen, which nearly caused the boat to capsize when it tried to submerge to lay a minefield.
+After these failures, the Finnish boats were withdrawn from the area.

 Continuation War

-On 3 July 1941 Saukko was patrolling off the island of Sommers when she sighted a couple of patrol vessels by the pier.
+On 3 July 1941 Saukko was patrolling off the island of Sommers when she sighted two patrol vessels by the pier.
 The submarine fired a torpedo but was forced to withdraw, without being able to observe results, by harassing Soviet patrol boats.